sahmed1o/Stock-Market-Stats-Web-Application-Tracker/README.md

 # Brief Summary

-A Cryptocurrency market tracker with the tracking and data compiled of over 1500 cryptocurrencies.
-Users were able to view market data, prices, charts, rankings, and more on any device browser, with active tracking of currency information.
+A Stock market tracker with the tracking and data compiled of over 1000 stocks.
+Users are able to view market data, prices, charts, rankings, and more on any device browser, with active tracking of stock information.
 An application interacting with the web application was also created for android.

 # Updating Data and Cron Jobs
 There are seperate micro-tasks run at certain intervals to update all the data from the site.
 These micro-tasks are under the cron folder and should be run as an automated cron job.